 Now, there are plenty of online stores that offer driftwood for sale.
 However, retailers there sell it for home decoration purposes, so it strikes me as a bit overpriced.
 Another reason I’m not shopping from them is that the wood itself might be treated with preservation chemicals, which is a big no-no for fish.
 I don’t usually like taking chances when it comes to an aquarium.

 What I do is I go to Amazon, because I know I can find a fairly priced piece there.
-There are also reviews, that I can skim through and see what real people like you and me think about a product.
+There are also reviews, that I can skim through and see what real people like you and I think about a product.
 I’m taking the liberty of doing your research for you and showing you what I ended up buying.
 It’s this one (link to see it on Amazon).
 It’s a piece of African Mopani wood.
-For a smaller tank, it will cost you less than $9.
 Note that it’s real wood, meaning that you won’t get what’s on the picture.
 Shapes will vary.

 You can still browse around for a better one though.
 Pay attention to the average star ratings and read some reviews!
 Reptile tank driftwood may not be suitable for a fish aquarium unless it is announced as such.
 When you come to think of it that method is rather cheap, compared to all the effort of finding a nice piece outdoors.
 Don’t forget that as with all driftwood, it should be cured before adding it to an aquarium.